-Hello and welcome to Willow's class page.
-In Willow class you will find;
+Hello and a warm welcome to Willow's class page.

 Class Teacher - Mrs Clough

-Teaching Assistants - Mrs Dearden, Miss Leigh and Mrs Benson
+Teaching Assistants - Mrs Dearden, Miss Leigh and Mrs Goddard

 In our class, we nurture our children as they continue their school journey with us.
 We know that children learn best when they are content and happy.
 Teaching and learning in Willow class continues on from EYFS whereby we have lots of structured, play-based, hands-on experiences that excite and engage our learners whilst developing their independence and resilience skills.